webyrd/set-constraints/README.md

 Not legal: (fresh (A B x) (== (make-set 3 4) A) (== (make-set x 3) B) (== A B))

 * Sets cannot contain subsets.

+* Sets must be length instantiated.

+* Not using optimizations from the Stolzenburg papers which should cut on the number of answers generated.